-During 2003, we believe that there has not been any transaction or series of similar transactions to which we were or are to be a party in which the amount involved exceeds \$60,000 and in which any director, executive officer or holder of more than 5% of our common stock, or members of any such person's immediate family, had or will have a direct or indirect material interest, other than compensation described in "Executive Compensation."
-We intend that any such future transactions will be approved by the audit committee of the board of directors and will be on terms no less favorable to our company than could be obtained from unaffiliated third parties.
+During 2004, we believe that there has not been any transaction or series of similar transactions to which we were or are to be a party in which the amount involved exceeds \$60,000 and in which any director, executive officer or holder of more than 5% of our common stock, or members of any such person's immediate family, had or will have a direct or indirect material interest, other than compensation described in "Executive Compensation."
+We intend that any such future transactions will be approved by the Audit Committee of the Board of Directors and will be on terms no less favorable to the Company than could be obtained from unaffiliated third parties.